Centenary Building

-The Centenary Building was a building at the University of Salford in Greater Manchester, England.
+The Centenary Building was a building at the University of Salford in Salford, England.
 It was designed by the architect Stephen Hodder, completed in December 1995, and opened in 1996.
 The building won the RIBA Award and inaugural Stirling Prize in 1996, as well as the Civic Trust Award in 1998.

 In October 2024, the Twentieth Century Society submitted a listing application for the building citing its architectural significance.
-In November 2024, the University of Salford announced plans to demolish the building.
+In November 2024, the university announced plans to demolish the building as part of a redevelopment scheme.
 The plans were met with opposition, including from the original architect.
 Demolition subsequently commenced in early 2025 and was completed by the end of October.

 Site and brief

 The site was situated on the edge of the city of Manchester and lay within the campus of the University of Salford.
 The brief called for a building that would be a "fusion of design and technology" to house the Spatial, Graphic and Industrial Design Department of the university.
 Hodder had 11 weeks to finish the design stage and begin development on site in order to ensure the European Union grant was eligible and it was built for less than £4 million.